AleixMT/TrigenicInteractionPredictor/README.md

      - Genetic suppression: Occurs when the mutations in the fitness defect of a query mutant is alleviated by a mutation in a second gene.

 ## Algorithm
+Our algorithm consists of two different coupled parts: training and testing.
+In the training we show a part of our data set to the algorithm so it is able to learn from it.
+In the testing we check how good our algorithm does its predictions about a part of the dataset that has not been never seen by the algorithm before.

+In order to use this two parts the script must be run using the *fold(...)* method before doing anything.
+This will split our data set in five different chunks in which we will use [k-fold crossed validation](https://en.wikipedia.org/wiki/Cross-validation_(statistics)) in order to cross-validate the algorithm.

+After the split is done, you can run the algorithm using as input one of the data chunks that the method split has created to train the algorithm and the corresponding chunk to do the testing, consecutively.

 ##### Training
 The training part has many steps:
 1. The algorithm gets the input data and digests it:
    - Every gene is a node in the network.
    - Links are every assay between three genes and are tagged with 0 or 1 if there is interaction or not.
 2. Many data structures are randomly initialized:
    - 2D-Matrix where every gene has its vector of possibilities of behaving like one of the groups of genes.
    - 3D-Matrix where every group of genes has a matrix of possibilities of interact with the other two group of genes.